FAQs

 What’s expected of me?

 A friendly considerate outgoing nature with a mentality to understand that things don’t always go to plan and that it’s better to improvise adapt and overcome!
 A roadworthy well maintained bicycle, a helmet, lights, navigational device loaded with the route.
-A push to reach £500 sponsorship.

 Is it a race?